-A lifelong creative who has worked on various artistic endeavors, Kana has been painting with an encaustic focus for nearly a decade.
+A lifelong creative who has worked on various artistic endeavors, Kana has been painting with encaustic for nearly a decade.
 She is known for creating works within the realm of all things outer space.
-She ﬁnds her most creative voice stems from the ever expanding universe and all of the wonders within it.
-From the tiniest quark to the vast ocean of space, inspiration is all around and within us.
-Painting nebulae and exoplanets in the encaustic style are Kana’s main focus, however she also enjoys creating works featuring nature and water as the subject.
+Combining her love of nebulae and encaustic painting, Kana is one of the first painters to depict nebulae and exoplanets in this medium.

 "I like to think each encaustic piece has its own life story, every layer of wax building who it will become and what it wants to say or reveal.
 Each piece has its own life journey and is just like our own, often full of nicks, scrapes and scars.
 The layers in between the start and end are the most important parts, and yet those in between parts are often never seen."